THE PLAY SAFETY FORUM

 of Needs" says of children in risky situations that

-".... we may generalize and say that the average child in our society generally prefers a safe, orderly, predictable, organized world, which he can count on, and in which unexpected, unmanageable or other dangerous things do not happen"
+".... the average child in our society generally prefers a safe, orderly, predictable, organized world, which he can count on, and in which unexpected, unmanageable or other dangerous things do not happen"

 | PAGE ACCOUNTABILITY